jdgillespie91/deprecated-trackerSpend/docs/notes/deployment.md

 ## PostgreSQL

+Note that some work on the database structure definitely needs to be done.

 1. Install PostgreSQL 9.4 as per the instructions on [this page](http://www.postgresql.org/download/linux/ubuntu/).
 Note that only 9.3 comes by default so you have to use the PostgreSQL Apt Repository.
+2. `sudo -iu postgres`
+3. `psql`
+4. `CREATE SCHEMA main AUTHORIZATION postgres;`
+5. `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA main TO postgres;`
+6. `CREATE USER ubuntu;`
+7. `GRANT SELECT ON ALL TABLES IN SCHEMA main TO ubuntu;`
+8. `\q`
+9. `logout`

+## psycopg2

+1. `sudo apt-get install python-psycopg2` on recommendation of [this page](http://initd.org/psycopg/docs/install.html).
+However, this did not enable `pip install psycopg2` to run successfully.
+2. `sudo apt-get install libpq-dev python-dev`.
+Note that this led to a different error (missing Python.h).
+The solution _should_ be the python-dev package.
+A little Googling suggests that there is a different package for Python 3.
+3. `sudo apt-get install python3-dev`
+4. `pip install psycopg2`

+## Rabbit

+1.